ScriptFUSION/Porter/README.md

 `Porter`'s simple API comprises data import methods that must always be used to begin imports, instead of calling methods directly on providers or resources, in order to take advantage of Porter's features correctly.

-`Porter` provides just two public methods.
+`Porter` provides just two public methods for synchronous data import.
 These are the methods to be most familiar with, where the life of a data import operation begins.

-* `import(ImportSpecification) : PorterRecords|CountablePorterRecords` &ndash; Imports data according to the design of the specified import specification.
+* `import(ImportSpecification): PorterRecords|CountablePorterRecords` &ndash; Imports one or more records from the resource contained in the specified import specification.
+If the total size of the collection is known, the record collection may implement `Countable`.
-* `importOne(ImportSpecification) : ?array` &ndash; Imports one record according to the design of the specified import specification.
+* `importOne(ImportSpecification): ?array` &ndash; Imports one record from the resource contained in the specified import specification.
 If more than one record is imported, `ImportException` is thrown.
-Use this when you're sure a provider just returns a single record.
+Use this when a provider just returns a single record.

+Porter's asynchronous API mirrors the synchronous one with similar method names but different signatures.

+* `importAsync(AsyncImportSpecification): AsyncPorterRecords|CountableAsyncPorterRecords` &ndash; Imports one or more records asynchronously from the resource contained in the specified asynchronous import specification.
+* `importOneAsync(importOneAsync): Promise` &ndash; Imports one record from the resource contained in the specified asynchronous import specification.

 Overview
 --------

 The following data flow diagram gives a high level overview of Porter's main interfaces and the data flows between them when importing data.
 Note that we use the term *resource* for brevity, but the actual interface is called `ProviderResource`, because *resource* is a reserved word in PHP.
-Also note, I don't know how to draw data flow diagrams, so just go with it.

 <div align="center">